FEniCS/dolfinx/demo/pde/stokes-taylor_hood/python/documentation.rst

 	mesh = Mesh("dolfin_fine.xml.gz")
 	sub_domains = MeshFunction("size_t", mesh, "dolfin_fine_subdomains.xml.gz")

-Next, we define a MixedFunctionSpace composed of a VectorFunctionSpace of continuous piecewise quadratics and a FunctionSpace of continuous piecewise linears.
+Next, we define a :py:class:`MixedFunctionSpace <dolfin.functions.functionspace.MixedFunctionSpace>` composed of a :py:class:`VectorFunctionSpace <dolfin.functions.functionspace.VectorFunctionSpace>` of continuous piecewise quadratics and a :py:class:`FunctionSpace <dolfin.cpp.function.FunctionSpace>` of continuous piecewise linears.
 (This mixed finite element space is known as the Taylor–Hood elements and is a stable, standard element pair for the Stokes equations.)

 .. code-block:: python